Straight Bar Lacing

 Across and Back

-The second from bottom straight section runs across left-to-right (on top), then right-to-left (underneath), passing under the vertical section on the left side.
-The underlying section is fairly well hidden by the straight section on top.
+As shown in more detail in the main lacing diagram above, the second-from-top straight section runs straight across from left-to-right (on the outside), then right-to-left (on the inside), tucking under the vertical section on the left side.
+The inner straight section is fairly well hidden by the outer straight section, especially with flat shoelaces.
+Contributed by Jeremy J.

 Twice Through Top Eyelet

-Lace the shoe normally, then at the top of the shoe, feed both ends out through the same top eyelet (in this case, the top-left).
-Feed one end across and out through the opposite eyelet (in this case, the top-right).
-When the ends are tied, there will be a double-crossover at the top, but this will be fairly well hidden by the shoelace knot.
+Lace the shoe normally, then at the top of the shoe, both ends emerge through the same top eyelet (in this case, the top-right).
+Feed one end across and out through the opposite eyelet (in this case, the top-left).
+When the ends are tied, there will be a double-pass across the top, but this will be fairly well hidden by the shoelace knot.
+Contributed by Dan S.

 Combine with Lock Lacing